AnWiercze/NanopoReaTA/README.md

 The table in this tab shows the number of mapped genes (minimap2), gene counts (featureCounts) and transcriptome (salmon) counts.
 The counts are provided for each sample, respectively.

 #### Read length distribution
 One can see the read length distributions for respective samples and conditions.
-The read length information is extracted directly from the fastq files (passed_reads).
+The read length information is extracted directly from the fastq files (MinKNOW-defined passed reads only).

 #### Gene expression variability

-On the left side the number of genes detected is plotted per iteration for samples and selected conditions respectively.
-The information is extracted from the output count table of feature counts.
+On the left side the number of genes detected is plotted per iteration for samples and selected conditions, respectively.
+The information is extracted from the output count table of FeatureCounts.

 On the right side the deviation of relative gene abundancy compared to the last iteration is plotted.
 This is a measure for the change of gene abundancy variability within a single sample.
 The latter allows an assumption whether relative abundancies have stabilized throughout the ongoing sequencing.